Fiery Greece train collision kills 29, injures at least 85

 Hospital officials in the nearby city of Larissa said at least 25 people had serious injuries.

-“The evacuation process is ongoing and is being carried out under very difficult conditions due to the severity of the collision between the two trains,” Fire Service spokesman Vassilis Varthakoyiannis said.
+“The evacuation process is ongoing and is being carried out under very difficult conditions due to the severity of the collision between the two trains,” said Vassilis Varthakoyiannis, a spokesman for Greece’s firefighting service.

 Survivors said several passengers were thrown through the windows of the train cars due to the impact.
 They said others fought to free themselves after the passenger train buckled, slamming into a field next to the tracks.